What is renewable energy?

 Feed-in tariffs (FITs)

 Several states and individual electric utilities in the United States have established special rates for purchasing electricity from certain types of renewable energy systems.
 These rates, sometimes known as feed-in tariffs (FITs), are generally higher than retail electricity rates to encourage new projects of specific types of renewable energy technologies.

 Green power purchasing

 Consumers in nearly every state can purchase green power, which represents electricity generated from specific types of renewable energy resources.
-Most of these voluntray programs generally involve the physical or contractual delivery of the electricity generation resource to the customer or utility.
+Most of these voluntary programs generally involve the physical or contractual delivery of the electricity generation resource to the customer or utility.